We Tried It: The Best Mini Golf Courses for Families on O‘ahu

 - Web: tropicsminigolf.com

-- Description: True to its moniker, this course felt like the tropics after we spotted geckos in the bushes and a live bee inside the 15th hole.
+- Description: True to its moniker, this course felt like the tropics.
+We spotted geckos in the bushes and a live bee inside the 15th hole.
 Lush vegetation and a faux volcano in the middle of the course also camouflaged the fact that we were in a commercial district in ‘Aiea.
 The course itself is relatively easy and flat, save for a few challenging breaks.
+Plus, Tropics Mini Golf offers food—Texas-style barbecue, to be specific.
+Think meats cooked low and slow, plate lunches and more.

-- Tip: Before playing, ask if there is a birthday party ahead of you.
+- Tip: Go hungry or plan on eating after a round of golf.
+And before playing, ask if there is a birthday party ahead of you.
 Otherwise, you might get stuck behind a big, slow-moving group.